List of Friday the 13th characters: Andy Beltrami

 Andy Beltrami is the boyfriend of Debbie and is also a friend of Chris Higgins, as well as Chuck, Chili, Vera, and Shelly.
 At Higgins Haven Andy gets into a juggling challenge with Shelly, and Debbie walks up to him, saying there are better things he could be doing with his hands.
 Andy forfeits and leaves Shelly to his juggling while he and Debbie go upstairs.
 Later, after Chris and Rick go out for the night, Andy and Debbie finish having sex.
 Debbie then gets up to take a shower.
 Andy handstands his way into the bathroom, asking if she wants a beer, to which she accepts.
 Andy is killed when Jason slices him in half at the groin with his machete.
-His halves are soon wedged in the rafters of Chris's room.
+His halves are then wedged in the rafters of Chris's room seen by Debbie moments before she is killed.